-Before I begin I want to say that I am by no means against visiting Gyeongbokgung.
+Before I begin I want to say that I am by no means against visiting palaces in Korea, even if you do visit Gyeongbokgung.
 In fact, I think that everyone coming to Korea should visit at least one palace while they are here.
-In saying that though, I don’t believe that Gyeongbokgung is always the best choice of palace to visit.
-There are many palaces in Seoul (and Korea), and mostly they are completely overlooked by visitors.
-In this article I only talk about Changdeokgung, but there are also many other palaces!
+It’s one of the activities that every visitor to Seoul should do.

 Entry is very cheap, with an entrance fee of 3000KRW (around $3) for adults and 1500KRW for children.
 However, this fee can be totally avoided if you wear traditional Korean clothing – the Hanbok.
 Hanbok can be rented on an hourly basis and is usually quite cheap.
-The added bonus of free palace entry makes it even more worth it! click here for more information on the entrance fees and opening hours.
+Wearing hanbok is a uniquely Korean experience and it makes for some beautiful photographs and memories.

 Within the palace, there are also other attractions such as the National Palace Museum of Korea, and the National Folk Museum.
 There is a garden located at the back of the palace and it makes for a great place for photos.
 However, the biggest attraction, in my opinion, is the lake located at the back of Gyeongbokgung.
 The lake is stunning, and in summer evenings there is often a light show with dancers.
 If you can visit on a summer evening, don’t miss the opportunity!

 The palace is incredibly busy on most days, and the crowds ruin much of the appeal.
 Whether you are just exploring, wanting to take photos, or trying to browse the museum, the crowds can ruin the experience if you visit on a wrong day.

 Interestingly, one of the biggest attractions at Gyeongbokgung can also be witnessed without actually entering the palace.
 The changing of the guards happens multiple times throughout the day (you can check the times here), and this is at the entrance of the palace.
 If you are interested in watching this ceremony you won’t need to actually enter the palace.